7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 This is where cats come in handy.

 Cats?
-Yes, cats, dogs, ducks… whatever is your idea of adorable.
+Yes, cats, dogs, ducks… whatever your idea of adorable.
 Think about those goofy dog videos on Facebook or BuzzFeed quizzes on cute animals that instantly put you in a better mood during groggy mornings in the office.
 The idea here is the same.

-Sometimes your audience just need to break the ice before giving you their undivided attention.
+Sometimes your audience just needs to break the ice before giving you their undivided attention.
 Instead of immediately opening with serious questions or jumping straight into your presentation, try adding fun polls with attractive or funny images.
-Conduct a trivia quiz, vote on unpopular food combinations or simply pick your favourite kitten image with your audience.
+Conduct a trivia quiz, vote on unpopular food combinations or simply pick your favorite kitten image with your audience.
 You’d be surprised about what it can do for their energy level, and even yours!

-3 icebreaker game formats you can try
+Here are 3 icebreaker game formats you can try:

 1. Poll on it!

-Create multiple choice image polls on various topics
+Create multiple-choice image polls on various topics

 a.
 Which kitten is the cutest?

 b.
-Which topping doesn’t belong on a pizza?(we’re looking at you pineapples)
+Which topping doesn’t belong on a pizza? (we’re looking at you pineapples)

-2. Play would you rather.
+2. Play would you rather

 Put up two images of equally horrible choices and make your audience vote on one.
-The beauty of adding images to this game is that it can help your audience visualise both horrid choices, making them all the more fun!
+The beauty of adding images to this game is that it can help your audience visualize both horrid choices, making them all the more fun!

 3. Create a "mood cloud" together